Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Method

-\subsection{EM Framework}

-We formulate our \methodname into an EM framework to facilitate the understanding of the training procedure, detailed in Fig.~\ref{fig:em_framework} and derived in Appendix~\ref{sec:em_framework}.
+We build \methodname upon non-contrastive learning framework similar to BYOL, which is comprised of three networks: an online, a target, and a predictor.
+During training, the parameters of target network are momentum updated~(\textit{a.k.a} moving averaged) from the ones of online network, following

+where $m\in [0, 1)$ is the coefficient, and $\mat{\theta}_*$ denotes the parameters.
+Two different random data augmentations from the same inputs are fed into the network to optimize the proposed losses in an EM framework.
+Specifically, $k$-means clustering is performed in the E-step at the beginning of each epoch to obtain the $p(k\vert \mat{x})$, which is fixed in the latter training to optimize the proposed \lossname.
+The $\vct{\mu}_k$ and $\vct{\mu}_k^\prime$ are computed from online and target networks using Eqs.~\eqref{eq:compute_centers_1} and \eqref{eq:compute_centers_2}, respectively.
+Furthermore, PSA is applied to the representations from online network, which are then passed through predictor network for alignment.

+\subsubsection{EM framework}

+The optimization of \methodname is done in an EM framework, where E-step and M-step are detailed as follows; supplemental Sec.~\ref{sec:em_framework} presents detailed derivations.

-\textbf{E-step.}\quad This step aims to estimate $p(k| \mat{x})$.
-We perform spherical k-means algorithm on the features extracted from the target network since the target network performs more stable and yields more consistent clusters, similar to BYOL and MoCo.
-Although we need an additional k-means clustering to obtain the cluster pseudo-labels $p(k| \mat{x})$ for every $r$ epochs, we found that even with a larger $r$, rather than every epoch $r=1$, our method can still produce consistent performance improvement over the baseline methods.
-Therefore, our method will not introduce much computation cost and is robust to the cluster pseudo-labels; see detailed results in Fig.~\ref{fig:reassign}.
-The analysis of computational cost is discussed in Appendix~\ref{sec:training_setting}.
-Finally, with $p(k| \mat{x})$, we build the cluster centers within a mini-batch without additional memory like queue~\citep{he2020momentum} or bank~\citep{wu2018unsupervised}.
+\textbf{E-step:} This step aims to estimate $p(k\vert \mat{x})$ for the proposed \lossname.
+We perform spherical $k$-means algorithm on the features extracted from the target network since the target network performs more stable and yields more consistent clusters, similar to BYOL and MoCo.
+Although we need an additional $k$-means clustering to obtain the cluster pseudo-labels $p(k\vert \mat{x})$ for every $r$ epochs, we found that even with a larger $r > 1$, our method can still produce consistent performance improvement over the baseline methods.
+Therefore, our method will not introduce much computation cost and is robust to the cluster pseudo-labels; see detailed results in Secs.~\ref{sec:hyperparameter_analysis} and \ref{sec:computational_cost}.
+Finally, with $p(k\vert \mat{x})$, we build the prototypical representations within a mini-batch without additional memory.\\ \textbf{M-step:} Combining \lossname in Eq.~(\ref{eq:proto_contr}) and the PSA in Eq.~(\ref{eq:aug_non_contr}) yields our objective function for M-step as follows: